 So, you've written a compelling meta description, and now it's time to officially invite folks to the party.
 You've told them that you have what they need, now tell them what to do next!

 Tip 4: Don't forget your target keyword

 At this point in the game, you know that keyword research is part of any SEO strategy yes?
 Yes.
-Surfer has an entire toolkit to make keyword research easier such as the free Surfer Keyword Extension for Chrome, Surfer's Content Planner which will provide dozens of content clusters based on your target keyword, and the on page seo checker, the Content Editor which will tell you in real time if you're on the right track or not.
+Surfer has an entire toolkit to make keyword research easier such as the free Surfer Keyword Extension for Chrome, Surfer's Keyword Research Tool which will provide dozens of content clusters based on your target keyword, and the on page seo checker, the Content Editor which will tell you in real time if you're on the right track or not.